ragu-swaminathan/android-design-patterns/README.md

 ViewModel : Act as a bridge between the Model and the View.
 Contains UI logics.
 Manage the UI related complexities like data loss due to screen orientation.
  Ref : https://developer.android.com/topic/libraries/architecture/viewmodel

+ Sample for MVVM with the following implementations
+ 1. Standared Viewmodel approach
+ 2. Viewmodel approach with params.